English As A Second Language Definition

 Create a Language-Rich Environment

 Consider joining English-speaking clubs or groups, either online or in person.
-This will give you opportunities to practice speaking English in a relaxed and supportive environment.
+Also, this will give you opportunities to practice speaking English in a relaxed and supportive environment.
 Don't be afraid to make mistakes; they are a natural part of the learning process.
 The key is to keep practicing and to learn from your errors.

 Focus on Communication